-- Formulation of packet loss as the optimization objective using a GI/M/1/K queueing model - Demonstration of Online Simulation framework as the network management tool in OSPF networks - Application of RRS for finding a "good" link weight setting fast - Demonstration of improvement in packet loss by using the OLS scheme
+- Formulation of packet loss as the optimization objective using a GI/M/1/K queueing model - Demonstration of OLS as network management tool in OSPF networks - Application of RRS for finding a "good" link weight setting fast - Demonstration of improvement in packet loss by using OLS framework

 The rest of this paper is organized as follows.
-Section II derives the link packet drop rate from the offered load and formulates the optimization problem.
-Section III describes the online simulation framework approach for OSPF optimization.
-Section IV presents the simulation results and finally, Section V presents the conclusions and future work.
+In Section 2, we derive packet drop rate at a link using the offered load and formulate the optimization problem.
+In Section 3 we describe the OLS approach for OSPF optimization.
+Section 4 presents the simulation results and finally, Section 5 presents the conclusions and directions for future work.